 Choosing A Dentist

 Dental benefits plans can be categorized by the options offered for selecting a dentist.
 Some plans allow you the freedom to choose your own dentist, while others, in exchange for lower rates, limit your choice.
 These two alternatives are called open and closed panel plans.

-Open Panel - This type of dental benefits plan allows covered patients to receive care from any Dentist and allows any dentist to participate, Los Angeles Dental Insurance.
+Open Panel - This type of dental benefits plan allows covered patients to receive care from any Dentist and allows any dentist to participate.
 Any dentist may accept or refuse to treat patients enrolled in the plan.
 Open panel plans often are described as Freedom of Choice plans.

 Closed Panel - This type of plan allows covered patients to receive care only from dentist who have signed a contract of participation with the third party.
 The third party contracts with a certain percentage of dentist within a particular geographic area.
 There are two types of closed panel plans.

 Preferred Provider Organization (PPO) -- This plan allows a particular group of patients to receive dental insurance from a defined panel of dentists.
 The participating dentist agrees to charge less than usual fees to this specific patient base, providing savings for the plan purchaser.
 If the patient chooses to see a dentist who is not designated as a "preferred provider," that patient may be required to pay a greater share of the fee-for-service.